savoga/savoga.github.io/_machinelearning/DBSCAN.md

 <ins>Parameter estimation</ins>

+High $MinPts$ or low $\epsilon$ means higher density is necessary to form a cluster.

 The original DBSCAN paper proposes a method to define $\epsilon$.
 The method consists in plotting the k-th distance to each point in decreasing order.
 The largest values (left of the graph) are associated with outliers; smaller values are associated with cluster points.
 The inflection point is the **cluster point** with the highest k-distance; it corresponds to the epsilon we are looking for.

 <figure>